n-babar/OfTheDay/README.md

 - loading signal for user profiles, following/followers lists, and search tab.
 - When registering users can to immediately enter their name, location, and bio.

-### TODO - Push to testflight/deploy to app store?????
+### TODO - Push to TestFlight/deploy to App Store

-## Features we Plan on Implementing Next Quarter to Make this a Company (did not have enough time to add these by deadline):
+## Features we plan on implementing in the near future (did not have enough time to add these by deadline):

 (Concerning registration)